 *Various types of carpet will require treatment with different types of cleaning solution.
 At all times, check with the manufacturer’s recommendations before deciding on a clean engine stain solution.

 - In case oil is puddled, use the plastic spoon to scoop up excess oil and dispose of spoon promptly.
 If the oil has dried, it may be necessary to use a small hand-vac to pick up residue.
 Avoid using a full-sized vacuum because you might inadvertently spread the stain.

-- Using a sheet or two of paper towel folded into a square.
-Blot at the oil stain using a lifting motion working from the outside in.
-NEVER rub the stain or you may make it more serious.
+- Then, using a sheet or two of paper towel folded into a square.
+Blot at the oil stain using a lifting motion working from the outside.

 - Make use of paper towels to blot the oil.
 Apply a lifting motion and blot until no more oil comes off on the paper towel.

 - Test out a small area of the carpet to make sure it can endure the cleaning solution without staining or fading.

 - Blot the stain using the washcloth.
 Just as before, do not rub as this may spread the stain.

-- Do again the washcloth blotting (rewetting with cleaning solution if required) until the stain is gone.
+- Do again the washcloth blotting (rewetting with a cleaning solution if required) until the stain is gone.

-- In the event that stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
-Blot using dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.
+- If stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
+Blot using a dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.

-- Cover stain using clean cloth or stack of paper towels and put heavy weight on top (heavy books, etc.)
+- Cover stain using clean cloth or stack of paper towels and put a heavyweight on top (heavy books, etc.)

 - Leave set for many hours to absorb any remaining liquid.

-- Take away weights and cloths and let area air dry.
+- Take away weights and cloths and let the area air dry.

-- As soon as spot has dried completely, vacuum thoroughly to restore carpet texture and pick up any remaining cleaning solution residue.
+- As soon as the spot has dried completely, vacuum thoroughly to restore carpet texture and pick up any remaining cleaning solution residue.